Qubits for Computing Foundry (QCF)

 HRL press release

-Currently offering: Six dot devices with two charge sensor dots.
+Currently offering: Six dot devices with two charge sensors; custom qubit designs.

 • Si/SiGe quantum well with 800 ppm 29Si